 The Central Management Services Division of Examining and Counseling administers several programs and services for people with disabilities through the Disabled Workers Program.
 The Disabled Workers Program is conducted through the Springfield Assessment Center.
-The Alternative Employment Program (AEP), the Successful Disability (SD) Opportunities Program, and the Supported Employment Program (SEP) are administered to assist persons with disabilities pursuing state employment.
+The Alternative Employment Program (AEP) and the Successful Disability (SD) Opportunities Program are administered to assist persons with disabilities pursuing state employment.
 The Accommodated Testing Program is administered to provide persons with disabilities testing assistance.

 These programs help meet the directive required by P.A.
 96-0078, effective July 24, 2009; which requires CMS and other state agencies to develop and implement programs to increase the number of qualified employees with disabilities working for the state.

 The Employment Opportunities for People with Disabilities brochure [PDF, 92KB] explains the above programs and provides contact information for further inquiries.
 The brochure is in pdf accessible format and may be viewed using Acrobat Reader.

 For more information regarding any of the programs offered by the CMS Disabled Workers Program, please contact:

 In compliance with the Americans with Disabilities Act and the Illinois Human Rights Act, State agencies must ensure that the employment process is accessible to persons with disabilities.
 Specifically, these laws require that the State provide reasonable accommodations upon request by individuals participating in all steps of the employment process.
 This includes the initial testing phases of the candidate selection process for state positions as well as the subsequent employment interview process.
 Any and all accommodation requests by applicants throughout the State employment process should be appropriately reviewed and considered by human resources staff in state hiring agencies.